 She also participated in a Registrars’ exchange programme at the Museum of Modern Art (MOMA) in New York, wrote a chapter for the Routledge publication ‘Understanding International Art Markets & Management’ and worked for the late Sir Anthony Caro as an advisor.

-Since 2010 she has run her own art and gallery consultancy.
-She offers support to gallery owners new in the business and career mentoring services to emerging and mid-career artists.
+Since 2010 she has run her own art and gallery consultancy, has curated exhibitions at the German Embassy and was a key figure in the Foundation of the Victoria Museum in Kiev.
+She offers support to gallery owners new in the business, career mentoring services to emerging and mid-career artists and writes regularly for the Family Office Magazine on art related topics.

-In addition, she teaches at City, University of London, Lancaster University, South London Arts Forum and Sotheby’s Institute of Art.
+In addition, she teaches at City, University of London, Lancaster University and Sotheby’s Institute of Art.